A disturbing new study reveals that a dangerous chemical has been found in the urine of a vast majority of Americans.

 Dr. Gundry says in addition to cancer and other health concerns, glyphosate can wipe out good bacteria and even cause a 'leaky gut.'

 "You will actually make perforations in the wall of the gut, and bacterial particles and plant compounds and toxins will get right through the wall of your gut," he said.

 In addition to eating right, robust old-timers go without food altogether for long periods of time.
-Regularly fasting a minimum of twelve hours within a 24-hour period can trigger the body to eliminate whatever hinders survival.
+Regularly fasting for a minimum of 12 hours within a 24-hour period can trigger the body to eliminate whatever hinders survival.